How to Train Your Dragon (2010 film): Sequels and franchise

-Other Media and Live Performances
+Other media and live performances

-An action adventure video game released by Activision, called How to Train Your Dragon, was released for the Wii, Xbox 360, PS3 and Nintendo DS gaming consoles.
+An action adventure video game released by Activision, called How to Train Your Dragon, was released for the Wii, Xbox 360, PS3, and Nintendo DS gaming consoles.
 It is loosely based on the film and was released on March 23, 2010.
 In addition, School of Dragons, a 3D free-to-play MMO, was released on July 17, 2013, at San Diego Comic-Con.
-The game is available for PC, Android and iOS.
+The game is available for PC, Android, and iOS.

 How to Train Your Dragon Arena Spectacular is an arena show adaptation of the first film featuring 24 animatronic dragons, acrobats and projections.
 It premiered on March 2, 2012, in Melbourne, Australia.

 A live-action remake of the film was announced to be in development in February 2023.
 It was produced by Marc Platt Productions and distributed by Universal Pictures, with DeBlois returning to write and direct.
 It was originally scheduled for release on March 14, 2025, but was delayed to June 13 of that year due to the 2023 SAG-AFTRA strike.
 Mason Thames and Nico Parker were cast as Hiccup and Astrid, respectively, with Butler reprising his role as Stoick.

 In January 2024, it was announced that How to Train Your Dragon: Isle of Berk would be one of the five lands of Universal Orlando's third theme park Universal Epic Universe, which opened on May 22, 2025.
-The land features five attractions, including a launch roller coaster called Hiccup's Wing Gliders; a sky fly ride called Dragon Racer's Rally; an interactive boat ride called Fyre Drill; and a children's play area called the Viking Training Camp.
+The land features five attractions, including a launch roller coaster called Hiccup's Wing Gliders; a sky-fly ride called Dragon Racer's Rally; an interactive boat ride called Fyre Drill; and a children's play area called the Viking Training Camp.
 The fifth attraction is a twenty-minute stage show adaptation of an existing show featured in Universal Beijing that opened in 2021.
-The multi-media stage show puts guests right in the middle of a brand-new Viking adventure as Hiccup, Toothless, and Astrid encounter a challenge they must face together if they want the peace between Dragons and Vikings on Berk to persist.
-Guests can also have a meet and greet with Toothless and Hiccup, as well as other various characters and dragons from the films.
+The multimedia stage show puts guests right in the middle of a brand-new Viking adventure as Hiccup, Toothless, and Astrid encounter a challenge they must face together if they want the peace between Dragons and Vikings on Berk to persist.
+Guests can also have a meet-and-greet with Toothless and Hiccup, as well as other various characters and dragons from the films.